texastribune/fall-membership-drive/README.md

 When Middleman builds, it creates a static file for each file located in the source folder.
 The build process is configured in config.rb.

+Make sure that you've already installed the editorconfig plugin for your editor at http://editorconfig.org/#download to conform to the Tribune's coding styles.

 ## Deploying

 TODO